philcryer/quotes/company-quotes.md

 1. "No pants on."
 1. ”3 down...
 20 to go."
 1. "They have an awesome fish sandwich."
-1. "I grew up with this, so it’s, like, nostalgic to listen to old-school Eminem."
+1. "I grew up with this, so it's, like, nostalgic to listen to old-school Eminem."
 1. 1: “Like, I have to send it from Dropbox.”
 2: "I don't know what Dropbox is."
 1. "Sometimes I put my pizza on a napkin, but then the cheese flows over."